C0rine/Mume/README.md

 - For the implementation of the header and footer in the RecyclerView: http://stackoverflow.com/questions/26530685 (stackoverflow answers)
 - For setting up the Adobe SDK: https://creativesdk.adobe.com/docs/android/#/articles/gettingstarted/index.html (official guide)
 - For implementing the Adobe SDK image-editor: https://creativesdk.adobe.com/docs/android/#/articles/imageediting/index.html (official guide)
 - For the implementation of the custom ImageView (SquareImageView): http://stackoverflow.com/questions/16506275 (stackoverflow answer)
+As far as I could find these sources contained no license, nor copyright.